-To ensure that CSC maintains sufficient capital, the Company leverages its existing system of capital planning.
-Clearly defined thresholds serve as triggers for management actions as applicable.
-These are reported monthly to the Company's Asset-Liability Management and Pricing Committee.

-In addition, CSC monitors subsidiary capital levels and requirements and moves excess capital from subsidiaries to CSC and holds it there in reserve.
-If subsidiaries develop additional capital needs, funds would be down-streamed from CSC as equity investments or long-term subordinated debt (when approved as regulatory capital by regulators).
+Internal guidelines are set, for both the Company and its regulated subsidiaries, to ensure capital levels are in line with the Company's strategy and regulatory requirements, and capital forecasts are reviewed monthly at Capital Planning and Asset-Liability Management and Pricing Committee meetings.
+A number of early warning indicators are monitored to help identify potential problems that could impact capital.
+In addition, the Company monitors its subsidiaries' capital levels and requirements.
+Subject to regulatory capital requirements and any required approvals, any excess capital held by subsidiaries is transferred to CSC in the form of dividends and returns of capital.
+When subsidiaries have need of additional capital, funds are provided by CSC as equity investments and also as subordinated loans (in a form approved as regulatory capital by regulators) for Schwab.
 The details and method used for each cash infusion are based on an analysis of the particular entity's needs and financing alternatives.
-The amounts and structure of infusions must take into consideration maintenance of regulatory capital guidelines, debt/equity ratios, and equity double leverage ratios.
+The amounts and structure of infusions must take into consideration maintenance of regulatory capital requirements, debt/equity ratios, and equity double leverage ratios.